adamhatton/pp1-wedding-band/README.md

 ![focus bug screenshot](docs/screenshots/focus-background-bug.jpg)

-To fix this, I changed the specificty of the CSS rule to only apply to classes that are descendants of the form, as below:
+To fix this, I changed the specificity of the CSS rule to only apply to classes that are descendants of the form, as below:
 ~~~
 .text-input:focus,
 .date-input:focus,